Razer’s Nari Ultimate wireless gaming headset pounds your ears with haptic touch

 Razer is known for riding the, uh, razor’s edge when it comes to products for gamers.
 And the Razer Nari Ultimate wireless gaming headset fits right in with that image.

 The Razer Nari Ultimate comes with Razer HyperSense, an advanced haptic (or touch) technology that delivers pulse-pound vibrations that make you feel the sound from your games.
-The tech, developed with German engineering firm Lofelt, makes you feel touch-sensory feedback based on the audio cues from a game.
+The tech, developed by German engineering firm Lofelt, makes you feel touch-sensory feedback based on the audio cues from a game.

 I tried out the Razer Nari Ultimate while playing Doom, which has a very loud soundtrack of heavy metal music and some exceedingly noisy explosions from rocket launchers, shotguns, and assault rifles.
 It was very lifelike and immersive, but it also shook my glasses.
 I had to adjust my glasses and put the headset back on.